 I'd been wanting to work in Unreal Blueprints again since College ended and this seemed like a prototype I could easily wrap my head around.
 After getting the getting the core movement to function as 90 degree shifts, I found it desperately needed any and all usability polish.
 The hard camera transitions were as jarring as you might expect.
 A lerp transition and motion blur helped a lot, but everything was still terribly rigid and locked.

 If my intention is to give the player an experience leading to tense dread and fear, there needs to be a natural and comfortable status quo to leave or retreat back to.
 So despite my desire to implement new mechanics or start blocking out environments to wander, I've been head down in the math continuing to polish the core "looking" feel.
 I worked toward this by giving the player a tight cone of limited free look.
-Naturally it needs to be tight to keep the core intention of only seeing 1 of 4 perspectives at a time.
+Naturally it needs to be tight to keep the core intention of only seeing 1 of the 4 perspectives at a time.
 I also have the free-look very intentionally slowed to discourage stretching it's boundaries and keep the "looking" to feel more natural.
-I do recognize "feel more natural" is a bit silly when the core gameplay is about harsh and dramatic 90 degree camera shifts happening constantly, but that's the point of the prototype right?
-How intuitive and playable can I make mechanic feel? and is the mechanic achieving the intended player I had in mind from the beginning?
-I still don't think I can say, but I think it's potential to is at least visible now.
+I do recognize "feel more natural" sounds a bit silly when the core gameplay is about harsh and dramatic 90 degree camera shifts happening constantly, but that's the point of the prototype right?
+How intuitive and playable can I make the mechanic feel? and is the mechanic achieving the intended player experience I had in mind from the beginning?
+I still don't think I can say, but I'm glad it's potential is at least visible now.